othermedia/js-handbook/style.md

 There's less scope for declaring implicit globals, returning the wrong object, or accidentally altering the original array.

+Most importantly, it allows the reader to focus on the important aspects of what the function does: return a new collection where every element is the square of the corresponding element in the input collection.

 Furthermore, it's a more _general_ function. `ArraySquares` will work for any object which stores its elements as numerically-indexed properties and has a `length` property. `MapSquares` will work for any collection of numbers with a